This is one of the 3 main muscle stuctures of the human body

-and allow for movement by applying force to Skeletal System.
-The control is done
+This group of muscles attach to bones and allows for movement by applying force to the Skeletal System.

-through nerve stimulation from the nervous system.
-The muscle itself is wrapped
+The control is done through nerve stimulation from the nervous system.
+The muscle itself is wrapped in a connective tissue.
+Skeletal muscles are cylindrical in shape.

-Each muscle has two sides and are classified as
+Each muscle has two sides and are classified as:

 Skeletal muscles are stimulated by acetylcholine which is released